yuzune27/IfnikkiRPC/others/readme_en.md

 "fsAaBbC* S/a/3/h/H"
 ```

-This takes advantage of the fact that the **last one or two characters of the string are fixed** when the friend code is issued all at once in a short period of time (verification required).<br>
+This takes advantage of the fact that when friend codes are issued all at once in a short period of time, all but the last one or two characters of the string are fixed.<br>
 The “ `*` (`**`) ” part can be replaced by the string of characters separated by a slash on the right.<br>

-（This is only my suggestion and does not necessarily mandate this action.）
+（This is just my suggestion and does not necessarily force this behavior on you.）
 </details>